antal-k/steam-auto-accept-gift-trade-offers/README.md

 # config

  You can pre-set your username/password if you dont want to write them in every run.

  You can also set discord hook & pushover.

+ Leave config fields blank ("") if you dont want to use them.